jinglescode/time-series-forecasting-pytorch/README.md

 ```
 </details>

-From our results, the model manages to learn and predict on both training and validation datasets very well, as the `Predicted prices` lines significantly overlap with the `Actual prices` values.
+From our results, we can see that the model has managed to learn and predict on both training (green) and validation (blue) datasets very well, as the `Predicted prices` lines significantly overlap with the `Actual prices` values.

-Let's zoom into the chart and look closely at `Predicted price (validation)`, comparing against its actual prices values.
+Let's zoom into the chart and look closely at the blue `Predicted price (validation)` segment by comparing it against its actual prices values.

 ![predicted validation zoom in](static/figure04-actual-vs-predicted-zoom.png)

+Append the following code block to your **project.py** file and re-run the script.

 <details>
 <summary>View codes</summary>